On this page

 UPDATED FOR COVID-19

 While the Library is closed, all Reserves are digital.
-For Fall 2020: Where possible, staff will fulfill Reserve requests through the Library's digital collections or through scanning from the Library's physical collections.
+For Fall 2020 and Spring 2021: Where possible, staff will fulfill Reserve requests through the Library's digital collections or through scanning from the Library's physical collections.

 Need help?
 Contact us at firstname.lastname@example.org.

 See Requesting Reserves: Guide for instructors for more information and detailed instructions on placing non-book items on reserve.